 Choose a link from the list below to learn more about how a family court arrives at a child custody ruling.
 This section looks at the common factors a family court will consider in determining custody and the child's best interests.
 Below you can also find links to helpful FAQs.

 Determining the Child's Primary Caretaker

-However, courts will consider a number of factors to decide who the primary caretaker is when there is a dispute.
+However, when there is a dispute, courts will consider many factors to decide the primary caretaker.
 Specifically, the court will want to know which parent handles the following types of parenting tasks: